|

 and Bobal.
 The

-calcareous (lime) clayey soils with their stony character
+calcareous (lime) clay soils with their stony character

-are ideal for maximum possible water retention when there
+are ideal for maximum water retention when there

-is moderate Mediterranean with hot summers and cold winters.
+climate is continental with long hot summers and cold

-500 mm mainly in the spring and autumn.
-These extremes of
+no more than 500 mm which fall mainly in the spring and autumn.

-cold in winter and heat in summer are the ideal climatic conditions
+These extremes of cold in winter and heat in summer are the

 NEW!